achankra/platformetrics-portal-iq/README.md

 - A detailed technical appendix for platform and SRE teams

 This structured approach helps teams avoid opinion-based “tool contests” and make decisions grounded in measurable outcomes.

 ---
+## Code

+Portal IQ code could be open-sourced soon.
+We are still working making a few additional changes.

+---